rixw/strapi-utils/packages/strapi-plugin-search/README.md

-# Strapi plugin search
+# Strapi search plugin

-A quick description of search.
+This is a Typescript rewrite with minor enhancements of the [strapi-plugin-search](https://mattie-bundle.mattiebelt.com/) plugin.